petervanrijt/lyumjevsummary/index.md

 + 80%+ time in range
 + No hypoglycemia

-See these Facebook links <a href="https://www.facebook.com/groups/AndroidAPSUsers/permalink/2924763827745015/" target="_blank">v.5_02 E</a> and <a href="https://www.facebook.com/groups/AndroidAPSUsers/permalink/2932619803626084" target="_blank">v.5.4_12</a>, which point to "This is a update on Looping without bolussing, and without carb inputs.", to use with AndroidAPS or OpenAPS.
+See these Facebook links <a href="https://www.facebook.com/groups/AndroidAPSUsers/permalink/2924763827745015/" target="_blank">v.5_02 E</a> and <a href="https://www.facebook.com/groups/AndroidAPSUsers/permalink/2932619803626084" target="_blank">v.5.4_12</a>, which point to "_This is a update on Looping without bolussing, and without carb inputs._", to use with AndroidAPS or OpenAPS.
 Also, see <a href="https://www.diabettech.com/oref1/lyumjev-a-fully-closed-loop-case-study-with-oref1/" target="_blank">https://www.diabettech.com/oref1/lyumjev-a-fully-closed-loop-case-study-with-oref1/</a> and <a href="https://www.diabettech.com/wp-content/uploads/2020/10/Lyumjev_w.UAM-week_Be_13Oct20.pdf" target="_blank">https://www.diabettech.com/wp-content/uploads/2020/10/Lyumjev_w.UAM-week_Be_13Oct20.pdf</a>.

 <a name="3-equipment"></a>